 Dr. Robert Tracy McKenzie is professor and chair of the Department of History at Wheaton College.
 Before coming to Wheaton in 2010, Tracy served for 22 years on the faculty of the University of Washington, where he received the university's distinguished teaching award, was a member of the U.W.
 Teaching Academy, and held the Donald A. Logan Chair of American History.
 Along with dozens of scholarly articles and book reviews, he is the author of two books pertaining to the American Civil War (published by Cambridge University Press and Oxford University Press) and a book from Intervarsity Press on the history of the "First Thanksgiving" called

 The First Thanksgiving: What the Real Story Tells Us about Loving God and Learning from History

 .
 Tracy is married to his best friend of 28 years, Robyn.
 He and Robyn have three children: Callie, Margaret and Robert.

-For more information about Jan, please visit her website.
+For more information about Tracy, please visit his website.